 What resources are available as my team prepares for the competition?

-Visit nhseb.unc.edu or contact Emily Knuth (email@example.com) with questions.
+Visit nhseb.unc.edu or contact Leslie Petiniot (email@example.com) or Emily Knuth (firstname.lastname@example.org) with questions.
 The Prindle Institute’s director Andy Cullison is available to advise ethics bowl coaches.

 How much does it cost to register my team for this competition?

 Each school will need to pay $175 to register a school and one team, $75 for each additional team.
+Schools may register and pay for a maximum of three teams.
 The $175 includes the amount due to National High School Ethics Bowl (the Prindle Institute will pay UNC).
 If your school has significant financial challenges, please contact Emily Knuth to discuss payment options.

 Are meals provided?

 Free breakfast, lunch, snacks, and drinks will be provided throughout the competition.

 Yes, and we will have audience seating available in the competition rooms.
 Please let us know if you will have extra parents or guardians attending the free lunch on the Participant Information Form.
 There is a limit of two parents/guardians per team member for the lunch.

 What if our school is really far from Greencastle?

 If your school is located more than two and a half hours driving distance away from Greencastle and DePauw, the Prindle Institute will provide between 3-4 guestrooms at an area hotel per school.
 This accommodation will be available for the night before the competition, Friday, January 31, 2020.